What Are My Rights?

 You may plead guilty.
 If you plead guilty, there will not be a trial of any kind and you will thereby waive you right to a trial.
 In most cases, a fine plus court costs will be assessed.
 You will be given a fine/cost/fee bill with the payment due date and payment instructions.
 If you are unable to pay the fine you can request that your case be placed on a future docket, to allow you time to pay the penalty imposed.
 Payment plans can be arranged.

-You will not be incarcerated for failure to pay your fines and/or court costs.
-However, if you fail to appear in court to show cause why you cannot pay, you may ultimately be arrested.
 If you are indigent and cannot pay the fines and/or the court costs a form will be provided to you so that the Judge can determine your ability to pay.

 - Neither the judge nor the court clerks can give you legal advice.

 - If you wish to consult with or hire an attorney, please tell the judge and he/she will continue your case.